Last updated on October 17, 2025

 Where to Find Urza Lands

-Urza lands are pretty cheap on the secondary markets.
-They’re always printed at common or uncommon, which means thousands of them are printed every set they’re in.
+The three Tron Urza lands are pretty cheap on the secondary markets and aside from the Commander products are found in their original boosters.
+The Tron lands are always printed at common or uncommon, which means thousands of them are printed in every set they’re in.
 The cheapest versions, typically the white-bordered ones from Chronicles, go for less than $1 per card.
-This means you can pick up a full playset of each for less than 10$ on TCGPlayer.
+This means you can pick up a full playset of each for less than $10 on TCGplayer.

-But you better be ready to spend a pretty penny if you’re looking for Urza's Saga.
-This land isn’t used in Tron, but it is used in just about every aggro deck in eternal formats because it provides incredibly utility and creatures to attack with.
+Be ready to spend a pretty penny if you’re looking for MH2's Urza's Saga which also appears as a rare in Mystery Booster 2.
+This colorless enchantment land isn’t used in Tron, but it is used in just about every aggro deck in eternal formats because it provides incredibly utility and creatures to attack with.
+Urza's Workshop also commands about a $10 price as a land from The Brothers' War Commander Decks that can scale up its production of colorless mana.

 Do Urza’s Lands Have a Special Land Type?

-Urza's Saga, the non-Tron Urza land, is an enchantment saga, which means that it doesn’t last forever and you can actually destroy it very easily.
+Urza's Saga, is an enchantment saga, which means that it doesn’t last forever and is more easily destroyed.

 What Non-Tron Urza Lands Are There?

-The other is Urza's Factory, which taps for just one colorless and can create a 2/2 Assembly-Worker for seven mana.
+Urza's Factory taps for just one colorless and can create a 2/2 Assembly-Worker for seven mana.
+This gives your all-lands deck something to do with but there are mana sinks that bury this factory.

 Are There Foil Versions of Urza Lands?

-There are foil versions of every single Urza land out there.
+There are foil versions of Urza lands out there.

 • The Tron Lands have foil variants in Double Masters, Masters Edition IV, and the Magic Online promo.